sherzodbek-ortiq/events/README.md

 Events are sorted by date
 There is small problem with datepicker, it sometemis picks wrong data.
 For example: It can set today's date if you pick tomorrow's
+Guest can see all event but not allowed to edit them Registered user can see all events, but can edit only it's own

 ## Requrements